awsautomation/dev-picluster/README.md

 ## Configuring and using the client "pictl"

-Pictl is a bash client to easilly control the cluster.
+Pictl is a bash client to easily control the cluster.
 It will make all the HTTP requests using curl.

 #### 1. The following variables need to be set in the file:

-* server - IP address of the master
+* server - IP address of the server
-* port - PORT that the master uses
+* port - PORT that the server uses

 #### 2. Using the client